KlickyMao/emqx-enterprise-docs-en/cli.rst

 sessions
 ------------

 Query all MQTT sessions.
 The broker will create a session for each MQTT client.
-Persistent Session if clean_session flag is true, transient session otherwise.
+Session type will be persistent if clean_session flag is true, transient otherwise.

 +--------------------------+-----------------------------+
 | sessions list            | List all sessions           |